Being a working mother requires an almost supernatural ability to keep dozens of balls in the air simultaneously.

 2. Figure Out What You Will and Will Not Sacrifice

 To succeed in business while being a mother, you’re going to have to make your business an equal top priority.
 Which means you have to sacrifice certain things.
 Despite what some idealists declare, the reality is that we can’t have it all.
-We can’t be there for every school event, or always tuck our children in at bedtime, or have a perfectly tidy home while simultaneously growing a business.
+We can’t be there for every school event, be the canteen mum, or have a perfectly tidy home while simultaneously growing a business.

 Get yourself really clear on what you absolutely will not sacrifice.
-Are you willing to give up your marathon training?
+Are you willing to miss some school assemblies?
 Your spot on the Parents & Teachers Board?
-Or being there at school pick-up every afternoon?
+Or miss being there at school pick-up every afternoon?
+Whatever feels right for you is right.
+But you’ll have to make some sacrifices (queue the mother guilt).
+What will yours be?

 So you’re giving your children a gift when you choose to prioritise your business equally as high as your children.